Native American Facts For Kids was written for young people learning about the Mandan Indian

 and The Mandans.

-You can also browse through our reading list of recommended Native American books in general.
+You can also browse through our recommendations of books by

 How do I cite your website in my bibliography?